Create your first durable function in C#

 Tip

-By default, the Azure resources required by your function app are created based on the function app name you provide.
-By default, they're also created in the same new resource group with the function app.
-If you want to either customize the names of these resources or reuse existing resources, you need to publish the project with advanced create options instead.
+By default, the Azure resources required by your function app are created based on the name you enter for your function app.
+By default, the resources are created with the function app in the same, new resource group.
+If you want to customize the names of the associated resources or reuse existing resources, publish the project with advanced create options.

 Deploy the project to Azure